 Zero Down Car Loan Advantages

 The first advantage a person thinks of when looking at a Zero Down Car Loan is that they won’t have to put up any money to get a new car.
 This has some truth to it if you qualify but the fact is that most who qualify could afford a down payment and those who can’t, probably wont qualify for the car they want.
 Two main ways the dealer accomplishes a no down payment loans is through “trade equity” and “vehicle rebates” (new cars).
 Trade equity can only be used if the customer has a car of some value to trade in.
 The price of the car can be put towards a down payment.
 If the car is not worth the entire down payment, the dealer will show the full amount needed and roll the remainder into the car loan.
 So in the end you will pay a lot of interest on the down payment that the dealer told you, you wouldn’t have to pay to begin with.

 Reduce The Loan Amount

 Zero Down Car Loan Disadvantages

 The above doesn’t seem so bad.
 In fact, it seems like a good deal.
-However, there are 0 down car loans that can cost the customer much more in the long run.
+However, there are 0 down car loans that can cost the buyer much more in the long run.
 Many people don’t really understand the intricacies of interest rates and their impact on a zero down car financing loan.
 The car dealer scams presented to you when working on financing with a car dealership don’t seem to be car scams at all.
 Unfortunately, car dealers may take advantage of this ignorance.
 He will convince the buyer that driving a car off the lot in exchange for nothing is a really good deal.